-The Art, Music, Comics, Animation, and Writing of Michael Lowell Teague: When I first started my website in 2002, I believed I would be part of an artistic vanguard that would take to the Internet like beatniks to a Parisian coffeehouse.
+The Art, Music, Comics, Animation, and Writings of Michael Lowell Teague: When I first started my website in 2002, I believed I would be part of an artistic vanguard that would take to the Internet like beatniks to a Parisian coffeehouse.
 Nothing like this happened.
-Sites like mine may exist out there somewhere, but Google’s algorithms place priority on “new content,” which means that any artist building a museum to his own vanity (admittedly) is doomed by the tyranny of the time stamp.
+Sites like mlteague.com may exist out there somewhere, but Google’s algorithms place priority on “new content,” which means that any artist building a museum to his own vanity (admittedly) is doomed to the tyranny of the time stamp.
 Much like a daily newspaper, twenty years of archived comics will not rate against something tossed off yesterday.

 Relatively Speaking: My output has never approached the level of a professional painter, and grandiose canvases of scale are about as fanciful to an apartment dweller as notions of adequate ventilation.
 Regardless, I have modestly honed my craft in these conditions, and have only lately introduced true pictorial space to my compositions.

 Side bar: My eyesight began to fail me in the mid-2000s, and though it was a gradual process of aging, I had not noticed how the scale of my paintings (as with Exit Wounds and Strategies) had grown bigger.
 After discovering reading glasses, my eyesight was famously restored.
 Last Update: 1/12/19

 One Painter’s Oeuvre: I say as little as possible about these paintings and drawings in fear of persuading the viewer unfairly.
 Truly art has no meaning—which is to say it has no rational presupposition, although much rationalism about art follows where two or more artists are gathered over micro-brewed beers.
 Last Update: 3/28/19